 Bureaucracy

-It used to be much easier to purchase a sim card in Thailand.
-These days, you’ll need your passport to get a sim at a retailer or reseller.
+It used to be much easier to purchase a SIM card in Thailand.
+These days, you’ll need your passport to get a SIM at a retailer or reseller.

-You can still get sim cards in Thailand from street vendors who won’t require your ID but we wouldn’t recommend these.
+You can still get SIM cards in Thailand from street vendors who won’t require your ID but we wouldn’t recommend these.

 Expiration

-When purchasing a sim card for Thailand it’s important to check the validity.
-Some sim cards expire in as little as eight days.
+When purchasing a SIM card for Thailand it’s important to check the validity.
+Some SIM cards expire in as little as eight days.

 A new country, a new contract, a new piece of plastic – booooring.
 Instead, buy an eSIM!

-An eSIM works just like an app: you buy it, you download it, and BOOM!
-You’re connected.
-It’s just that easy.
+GigSky eSIMs work just like an app: you download it, pick your plan, and BOOM!
+You’re connected the minute you land.
+It’s that easy.

-Is your phone eSIM ready?
-Read about how e-Sims work or click below to see one of the top eSIM providers on the market and ditch the plastic.
+Read about how eSIMs work or click below to see one of the top eSIM providers on the market and ditch the plastic.

-Sim cards can be purchased in a range of locations in Thailand – from airports to street vendors, and convenience stores.
+SIM cards can be purchased in a range of locations in Thailand – from airports to street vendors, and convenience stores.

 In the Airport

-Purchasing a sim card for Thailand at the airport will be slightly more expensive than in other locations.
+Purchasing a SIM card for Thailand at the airport will be slightly more expensive than in other locations.
 That said, it can be worth the expense to get online and set up before you even leave the airport.
 Local providers have a strong presence at international airports, so you’ll have your pick.

 At a Store